ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `int` | 1       |

 Description
-:   The resolution to check at in terms of multiples of the costmap’s resolution (1 = 1 cell, 2 = every 2 cells, and so on).
+:   The resolution to check at in terms of multiples of the costmap's resolution (1 = 1 cell, 2 = every 2 cells, and so on).
 This reduces the computational complexity for long-range routes.

 ### **`reroute_on_collision`**